laroche/private-geldanlage/optionen.md

 - Always exit 3-4 days before the expiration.
 - Adjustments in case of big moves up or down are part of a seminar.
 - Adjustments often move the short strikes.
 Try to get about delta neutral.
+   - Adjustments: Rare; usually a simple roll of a short leg.

 The Rhino Trade